unkn0wn-root/resterm/docs/resterm.md

 - Resterm scans the workspace root for `.http` and `.rest` files.
 Use `--workspace` to set the root or rely on the directory of the file passed via `--file`.
 Add `--recursive` to traverse subdirectories (hidden directories are skipped).
 - The navigator filter sits above the tree: press `/` to focus, type to match files, request/workflow names, URLs, tags, and badges. `m` toggles method badges (single select) for the highlighted request, `t` toggles tag badges, and `Esc` clears text plus any badges.
 - The navigator refreshes immediately when a file is saved or reparsed; filtering auto-loads unopened files so cross-workspace matches still appear.
+Use `Ctrl+Shift+O` (or `g+Shift+O`) to rescan the workspace for new files.
+- Resterm watches the active file on disk.
+If another tool edits or deletes it, a modal appears telling you the file changed or went missing.
+Your in-memory buffer stays intact.
+Press the reload shortcut (`g+Shift+R` by default, or whatever you’ve mapped to `reload_file_from_disk`) to pull the on disk version into the editor.
+If you have unsaved changes, the first press warns that reload will discard them; press reload again to confirm.
+Dismiss with `Esc` to keep your buffer and continue editing.
 - Create a scratch buffer with `Ctrl+T` for ad-hoc experiments.
 These buffers are not written to disk unless you save them explicitly.

 ### Inline requests